No898/ruby-rails-journey/README.md

 # 🛤 Ruby & Rails Journey

-This repository documents my personal learning journey with Ruby and Ruby on Rails.
+This repository documents my personal learning journey with **Ruby** and **Ruby on Rails**.
-My goal is to gain a solid understanding of both the language and the framework — through practical projects, notes, and gradual exploration of the ecosystem.
+My goal is to gain a solid understanding of both the language and the framework — through small projects, real exercises, and gradual, consistent practice.

+I treat this as a **public playground**, portfolio piece, and study log — everything I learn is tracked here.

 ---